-Under the current Oklahoma City district attorney, there has been little attention paid to the many victims of domestic violence.
+There has been little attention paid to the many victims of domestic violence.

 Luckily, one program known as Palomar has established a Family Justice Center that aids domestic violence victims by housing 14 key public and private agencies in a single location.